facelessuser/coloraide/docs/src/markdown/interpolation.md

 ![B-Spline Interpolation](images/bspline-interpolation.png)

-By simply passing the `method='b-spline`, we can interpolate using this method.
+By simply passing the `method='bspline'`, we can interpolate using this method.
 Below we can see the difference between linear and the B-spline method.
 Notice in the linear interpolation the pivot point where the gradient fully transitions to purple and then begins the transition to green.
 The B-spline curve doesn't have the pivot point as the curve bends towards purple smoothly, without passing directly through it at a harsh angle.